Sales Training Consultants

 So we have done some work in understanding our value to a customer and deciding which customer segments will yield the best results.
 The next part of the process is to manage the pipeline of potential business using metrics that focus on more than the order value.

-Posted in Customer Focus, Sales Management, Sales Process Tagged business drivers, segmentation, strategy Comments (0)
+Posted in Customer Focus, Sales Management, Sales Process Tagged business drivers, segmentation, strategy Comments Off on Fishing where the fish are – segmentation

 Creating meaningful value propositions